 Title: Bathymetric Surface

-Abstract: The Bathymetric Surface Product consists of a set of values organized to form a regular grid coverage, with associated metadata, for an area of the sea, river, lake or other body of water.
-Final grid coverage includes a depth value and associated uncertainty estimate for each location in the matrix.
+Abstract: The Bathymetric Surface Product consists of a set of values organized to form a regular set of grid coverages, with associated metadata, for an area of the sea, river, lake, or other body of water.
+The final grid coverages include a depth value and optional associated uncertainty estimate for each location in the matrix.

 Topic Category: Main topics for the product, as according to ISO/IEC 19115-1 MD_TopicCategoryCode: